-Android comes with a number of special boot modes and each of them have their own uses.
-Today I will be focusing on what is commonly referred to as the Redmi Note 7 and the Redmi Note 7 Pro Fastboot Mode.
-This boot mode is sometimes referred to as Bootloader Mode so keep that in mind.
+Android comes with a number of special boot modes and each of them has its own uses.
+Today I will be focusing on what is commonly referred to as the Redmi Note 7 Fastboot Mode.
+This also works on the Redmi Note 7 Pro and is sometimes referred to as Bootloader Mode, so keep that in mind.

 For instance, when we actually boot into this special mode on the Redmi Note 7 and Note 7 Pro, we get a big “FASTBOOT” label right under the splash screen

 Dozens of premium Android apps go on sale every single day.
 Check out the latest over at PlayStoreSales.com.

 So, once we are in this mode we begin to use “Fastboot commands”.